 Have you heard about this yet?
 If not, then read carefully: tenants are not required to clean the apartment before they move out.

 Even if you’re replacing another foreign teacher, it’s likely that they won’t clean up much for you.
 Hard to believe?
 Just wait – you’ll probably leave without cleaning it either!
 We’ve heard stories about kimchi mold growing in refrigerators, spiderwebs in the window sills, and almost everyone has a horror story about bathrooms.
 Suffice it to say: mentally prepare yourself.
 You will likely spend your first 48 hours cleaning.
 DEEP cleaning.
-This can be an easier endeavor if you have a cleaning kit ready.
-The Arrival Store can help you with that.
-Or you can go shopping for cleaning supplies when you first arrive.
+Get ready to go shopping for cleaning supplies when you first arrive.

 3. Your boss